lippertmarkus/swarm-nav-lb/README.md

    - Set `volumes` and environment variable `attach_dbs` of service `navdb` according to the location and naming of your databases files
 4. Deploy the stack: `docker stack deploy --compose-file docker-stack.yml mystack`

+Web- and windows client as well as the webservices are available and load balanced.
 The ports are published on the host system with default port numbers.
 ClickOnce deployment is available at [`http://myhost:8080/nav/`](http://myhostsys:8080/nav/).

 Default user is `myuser` with password `Test123!`